Skip to Content

 What Are Postpartum Padsicles?

-So padsicle is not technically a word, but I bet it will be soon enough.
 A padsicle is a frozen sanitary napkin or postpartum cold pack, providing instant cold therapy.
 It’s similar to a frozen maxi pad with all-natural healing ingredients soaked into it to help heal postpartum pain.

 Think of it as a combination of a regular pad and an icicle—a frozen pad that brings much-needed relief for new mamas postpartum!
 Sounds amazing, right?